douglascopeman/Project-Jared-Douglas/README.md

 - compare cpu times for different integration algorithms
 - make close plot close all plots
 - change c++ implementation to use floats instead of doubles
-- change variable_timestep_constant to use the dt variable
 - start moving onto 3 body cases
 - add means of perturbing initial conditions (maintiaining total energy and angular momentum as constants - also CoM's pos & vel)
 - keep in plain. vary 2 pos * 2 vel * 3 bodies variables